EdwardHaoranLee/WoodokuLearn/README.md

 ## Develop & Contribution

-This python repository uses `pipenv` to manage package dependencies, it come with configuration file `Pipfile` that list all package dependencies.
+This python repository uses `pipenv` to manage package dependencies, it accompanies the config file `Pipfile` that lists all package dependencies.

 To get started: